Seraphim-Solutions/bettercinema/README.md

 For more options when browsing the result table, type `help`.

 ## Have any suggestions?
-Use [Discussion](https://github.com/Seraphim-Solutions/bettercinema/discussions/categories/ideas) or contact me on Discord Danni#1965
+Use [Discussion](https://github.com/Seraphim-Solutions/bettercinema/discussions/categories/ideas).